pagkly/Zed/Investopedia3/Optimum Currency Area (OCA) Theory Definition.md

 Indeed, the OCA theory was put to the test in 2010 as [sovereign debt](https://www.investopedia.com/terms/s/sovereign-debt.asp) issues faced by many heavily indebted nations in Europe threatened the viability of the [European Union](https://www.investopedia.com/terms/e/europeanunion.asp), placing severe strains upon the euro.

-According to [Global Financial Integrity](https://www.gfintegrity.org/asymmetric-shocks-and-other-woes-of-the-eurozone/), a non-profit located in Washington, D.C., peripheral EU countries such as Ireland, Portugal, Spain, and Greece experienced slowing growth, lacked international competitiveness, and possessed a labor force which was unproductive.
+According to [[Global Financial Integrity]](https://www.gfintegrity.org/asymmetric-shocks-and-other-woes-of-the-eurozone/), a non-profit located in Washington, D.C., peripheral EU countries such as Ireland, Portugal, Spain, and Greece experienced slowing growth, lacked international competitiveness, and possessed a labor force which was unproductive.
 As these economies slowed, private capital fled, some to other stronger eurozone economies, and some to other countries.
 Also, due to language, culture, and distance difficulties, the labor force in the eurozone is not fluid or mobile.
 Wages are not uniform across the geopolitical area either.